Boat with dozens of migrants runs aground off Greek island, at least three dead

 ATHENS A wooden sailboat carrying dozens of immigrants ran aground on Monday off the coast of the Greek island of Rhodes and at least three people have drowned, the Greek coast guard said.

 More than 90 people were rescued and 30 of those taken to hospital.
-The boat was totally wrecked, the coasr guard said.
+The boat was totally wrecked, the coast guard said.

 "We have recovered three bodies so far - that of a man, a woman and a child," a Greek coast guard official said.